Skip to main content

 Food and beverages rich in resveratrol

 If you want to stick with resveratrol, but you’re not sure that getting it from a supplemental source makes sense (especially given its low bioavailability), there’s good news.
-Resveratrol is bountiful in nature, occurring in some of the tastiest food and drink around.
+Resveratrol is bountiful in nature, occurring in some of the tastiest food and drinks around.

 If you want to increase your resveratrol intake, you can indulge in things like: